dubingxue/dubingxue.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a 4th year Ph.D. student at [School of Life Sciences, Northwestern Polytechnical University](https://shengming.nwpu.edu.cn/Home.htm), supervised by Prof. [Jian-Yu Shi](https://www.researchgate.net/profile/Jian-Yu-Shi).
-I am also a visiting student at [Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (A * STAR)](https://www.a-star.edu.sg/i2r), supervised by Dr. [Min Wu](https://sites.google.com/site/wumincf/home).
-Previously, I received the Master's degree from the University of Chinese Academy of Sciences (UCAS) in 2020 and the Bachelor's degree from Chang'an University in 2017.
+I'm currently a postdoctoral fellow collaboratively supported by the University of Hong Kong (HKU) and Northwestern Polytechnical University (NPU) under the [2024 Hong Kong Scholars Program](https://www.hkscholars.org/a/139299-eng).
+I am currently collaborating with Prof. [Yuanhua Huang](https://statbiomed.github.io/) and Prof. [WONG, Jason Wing Hon](https://www.sbms.hku.hk/staff/jason-wing-hon-wong) at HKU, as well as [Jian-Yu Shi](https://www.researchgate.net/profile/Jian-Yu-Shi) at NPU.
+Previously, I was awarded a Ph.D. degree from NPU in 2024, a Master's degree from the University of Chinese Academy of Sciences (UCAS) in 2020, and a Bachelor's degree from Chang'an University in 2017.
+I am also a visiting student at [Institute for Infocomm Research (I2R), A * STAR](https://www.a-star.edu.sg/i2r), supervised by Dr. [Min Wu](https://sites.google.com/site/wumincf/home).

 Research Interests
 ======